mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 007 - Extract Class/readme.md

 You no longer need to mentally map data clumps back to their original meaning.

-You are not just organizing code; you are making the software more "real."
+You aren't just organizing code; you are making the software more "real."

 # Tags 🏷️